-Uncertainty can create a lot of stress, and doing some research (see article Retirement planning in six steps ) can often allay many of your fears even if your financial situation is not as strong as you hoped.
+Uncertainty can create a lot of stress, and doing some research (see SuperGuide article Financial freedom: Retirement planning in six steps ) can often allay many of your fears even if your financial situation is not as strong as you hoped.

 The reader asks a very good question because you can have many answers to the ‘how much is enough?’ question.

-Now, your question: Who is right?
-Annoyingly, I think every answer may be right.
+Now, back to your question: Who is right?
+Annoyingly, we think every answer that uses appropriate assumptions may be right.

-When it comes to retirement planning and working out lifestyle figures for the future, I suggest you use conservative figures (that is, larger lump sums) because any lump sum suggested by a commentator, expert or online calculator can change depending on how you plan to invest your savings, whether the income is indexed for inflation and what level of indexation.
-The proportion of Age Pension is also relevant, if applicable, and even what calculator that you use.
+When it comes to retirement planning and working out lifestyle figures for the future, we suggest you use conservative figures (that is, opt for larger target lump sums) because any lump sum suggested by a commentator, expert or online calculator can change depending on how you plan to invest your savings, whether the income is indexed for inflation and what level of indexation.
+The proportion of Age Pension is also relevant, if applicable, and even can depend on what calculator that you use.